About the Initiative

 The Council of Better Business Bureaus and 10 leading food and beverage companies launched the Children's Food and Beverage Advertising Initiative in November 2006.
 The goal of the Initiative is to shift the mix of advertising primarily directed to children (“child-directed advertising”) to encourage healthier dietary choices and healthy lifestyles.
 Currently, the CFBAI has 18 participants that represent about 80% of child-directed TV food advertising.

 Under the CFBAI, meaningful nutrition standards govern what foods participants advertise to children.
 On December 31, 2013, new CFBAI-developed uniform nutrition criteria went into effect and became the new foundation for child-directed food advertising.
-Participants also may elect to not engage in child-directed advertising, and currently five participants have chosen this option.
+Participants also may elect to not engage in child-directed advertising, and currently four participants have chosen this option.
 Each company is responsible for developing an individual commitment (“pledge”) that addresses the program’s Core Principles.
 Under these Principles participating companies agree to:

 The Initiative covers child-directed advertising on traditional media (TV, radio, print and Internet) as well as on new and emerging media, such as mobile media and video games, and through word-of-mouth advertising.
 No participant uses a threshold higher than 35% children ages 2-11 in the audience to define child-directed advertising.
 In addition, although not a CFBAI requirement, most participants have adopted individual policies to not engage in advertising primarily directed to children under 6.